Shabqadar: Overview and history

-Shabqadar is a headquarter of Shabqadar Tehsil in Charsadda District.
+Shabqadar is the headquarter of Shabqadar Tehsil in Charsadda District.
 The famous attractions of Shabqadar are Shabqadar Bazaar and Shabqadar Fort.
 The fort is made of mud and stone.
-It is designed by Sikh architect Tota Ram in 1837.
+It was designed by Sikh architect Tota Ram in 1837.
 Currently it is under the control of Frontier Constabulary and has 1800 personnel of the force are trained here.
 Former UK prime minister Winston Churchill once stayed at this fort during his service and part of expedition in the North West Frontier of India.
 A frontier skirmish in Shabqadar on 15 November 1916 marked the first time air power was used by British Raj authorities in regional warfare.

 Education

 Shabqadar Town is the home of many public and private educational institutes, including Government Degree College Shabqadar and Govt Girls Degree College Shabqadar.
 Notable private institutes include The Educators, SSA College system, Saddat Public High School Shabqadar, Shabqadar Students Academy (SSA), Frontier Students Academy (FSA), Allied Schools, Iqra Schools, Peshawar Model, ICEL College Of Engineering and Literacy, Charsadda institute of technology (CIT), PIT, Islamic School System, Hira Public School, National College and Islamia Model School.